Desmognathus fuscus: Feeding

-The northern dusky salamander is considered to be feeding generalist, with its diet based on food availability.
+The northern dusky salamander is considered to be a feeding generalist, with its diet varying based on food availability.
 Stream salamanders are known to be significant predators.
-This is namely because they are dominant vertebrates within headwater riparian forest ecosystems, with a biomass greater than that reported for fish, birds or small mammals.
+This is because they are dominant vertebrates within headwater riparian forest ecosystems, with a biomass greater than that reported for fish, birds or small mammals.
 The species is carnivorous and consumes a variety of aquatic and terrestrial invertebrates.
 Larvae feed predominantly on aquatic invertebrates (such as copepods, other crustaceans and insect larvae), as well as mites, whereas the adult diet consists of 60 to 85% of terrestrial invertebrates, including arthropods (such as crustaceans, spiders, mites, flies and fly larvae, ants, beetles and beetle larvae, centipedes, moths and mayflies), snails, slugs and earthworms.
 When prey is in excess, the northern dusky salamander does typically have a preference for the larger and fleshier terrestrial invertebrates, such as earthworms.
 The aquatic portion of the adult's diet is habitat specific and commensurate with the seasonal abundance and diversity of invertebrates.